IBM/CAST/docs/source/cast-big-data/common-problems.rst

             curl -s -o /dev/null -X PUT "${HOST}:9200/_template/${template_name}?pretty"\
                 -H 'Content-Type: application/json' -d ${json-template-file}

-    .. attention:: If the template is changed the old template must be removed!
+    .. attention:: If the template is changed the old template must be removed first!

 To remove a template the admin may either run the `/opt/ibm/csm/bigdata/elasticsearch/removeIndices.sh`